 Lightweight Yet Strong: FRP offers a strength-to-weight ratio superior to many traditional materials.
 This lightness can reduce transportation and installation costs, yet its strength ensures it can withstand environmental stressors.

-Corrosion Resistance: Unlike metals, FRP is inherently resistant to corrosion, making it ideal for regions with high humidity or salt exposure, such as coastal areas.
+Corrosion Resistance: Unlike metals, FRP is inherently corrosion-resistant, making it suitable for regions with high humidity or salt exposure, such as coastal areas.

 Design Flexibility: FRP can be molded into various shapes, textures, and colors, providing designers with a versatile palette to create barriers that are both functional and aesthetically pleasing.